zachsplat/ocaml-kv/README.md

 embedded key-value store in OCaml.
 TCP interface, simple get/set/del.

-not meant for production, just wanted to see how far I could get with a straightforward design before needing anything fancy.
+not meant for production use, just wanted to see how far I could get with a straightforward design before needing anything fancy.

 ## build